What are motors? Which motors can be used for robotic applications? Which motor for which robot?

-Nao, Pepper, Roomba, or Asimo: they all have some brushed DC motors inside (and some other types too).
+Nao, Pepper, Roomba, or Asimo: they all have brushed DC motors inside (and some other types too).

 Brushless DC motors

-As the name makes it explicit, this subcategory of DC motors doesn't have brushes and collectors to make the electrical connection between the power supply and rotor.
+As the name indicates, this subcategory of DC motors doesn't have brushes or collectors to make the electrical connection between the power supply and rotor.

 The brushless DC motor (BLDC) works on the same principle as the brushed DC motor, electromagnetism.
 However, the rotor, which can't be powered, is a permanent magnet.

 The coils of the stator are either disposed around — outside — the rotor (in-runner motors), or in the center — inside — of the rotor (out-runner motors, with the housing being part of the rotor).
 These coils are arranged by pairs located on each side to give them a north pole and a south pole when they are powered.

 - Power the coils one after the other (you will need a special control board for that).

-- A rotating magnetic field is created, making the rotor's magnet turns to "catch" the changing poles:
+- A rotating magnetic field is created, making the rotor's magnet turn to "catch" the changing poles:

 That type of motor can be controlled in several ways.
 In some cases, if needed, the position of the rotor can be extracted with different solutions.
 You will find more details in a future post.

 The first pro is clear regarding pros and cons: no brushes mean no contact, no friction, so no wear; that implies the best reliability and best efficiency (friction means loss of energy as heat).

 The in-runners BLDC will provide more speed than torque because of their rotor's inertia.
 On the contrary, out-runners BLDC will have more torque and less speed.
-Depending on the desired function, this may be a pro or cons.
+Depending on the desired function, this may be a pro or a con.

-A significant con is the price, more expensive than their cousins brushed motors.
-It's explained by many factors (winding construction, magnets, some electronic parts, etc.).
+A significant con is the price, as it is more expensive than their cousins brushed motors.
+This can be explained by many factors (winding construction, magnets, some electronic parts, etc.).